They bought me.

 Like, a lot of money.

-It’s okay to be angry.
-It’s okay to be upset with the way things are done in our world.
-It’s what we do with that anger that matters.
-We can sit with it and let it take us over, staining the way we see everything and everyone in this world.
-Or, we can use it to educate and advocate with the hopes of seeing things change and grow.
-I’m going to strive for the second, even when it can feel impossible.
-How will you use your anger?
+It’s okay to be angry, okay to be upset with the way things are done in our world.
+It’s what we do with our anger that matters.
+We can sit with it, letting it take us over, staining the way we see everything and everyone in this world.
+Conversely, we can use it to educate and advocate with the hopes of seeing things change and grow.
+It’s up to you.